closeio/making.close.com/_posts/2021-04-18-a-complex-select-refactor-with-downshift-js/index.md

 ### Searching

-If the Select renders as an input, the input turns into a text field on focus.
+If the Select renders as an input field, the input turns into a text field on focus for filtering items.
 If it's rendered as a button, we optionally show a search field inline.

 ![](./single-multi-search.png)